European Healthcare Real Estate Interface

 Quarterly Investment Trends

-- The average blended European care home yield has stayed stable for four consecutive quarters, supporting increased investor demand and larger portfolio sales.
-Normalised inflation, interest rate cuts and a positive outlook have led to yield compression in Sweden and Spain in the past year.
+- The average blended European care home yield compressed by 9 basis points after staying stable for four consecutive quarters, supporting increased investor demand and larger portfolio sales.
+Normalised inflation, the lower cost of debt and an improved operational performance have led to yield compression evident in transactions in Germany and Italy in Q2.

 European healthcare has attracted an average investment of €11.7bn annually over the past five years.
 See below healthcare investment volumes by quarter, covering key healthcare sub-sectors such as care homes, senior living, special-purpose facilities, hospitals and clinics.